isakpulkki/GrandExchange/backend/README.md

 $ npm run dev
 ```

-Once the server is running, you can access the API at port 3000.
+Once the server is running, you can access the API locally at port `3000`.